symmy596/SurfinPy/docs/source/README.rst

    - Use experimental data combined with ab initio data to generate a pressure vs temperature plot showing the phase space as a function of temperature and pressure.

+6. **Method to include vibrational properties in a phase diagram**

+   - Module to calculate the zero point energy and vibrational entropy
+   - Encorporate the zero point energy and/or the vibrational entropy into a phase diagram.

-The code has been developed to analyse VASP calculations however should in theory be compatible with other ab initio codes.
+The code has been developed to analyse VASP calculations but is compatible with other ab initio codes.
-`surfinpy` was developed during a PhD project and as such the functionality focuses on the research questions encountered during that project, which we should clarify are wide ranging.
+`surfinpy` was developed across several PhD projects and as such the functionality focuses on the research questions encountered during those projects, which we should clarify are wide ranging.
 Code contributions aimed at expanding the code to new problems are encouraged.

 `surfinpy` is free to use.